 This section offers suggestions for the Evaluation Officer (EO) and related staff on how to develop a tailored learning agenda process to meet your agency's needs.
-The primary resource for this section is the Toolkit Master Checklist (available for download on the Evidence Act Toolkits Homepage).
-The Toolkit Master Checklist provides high-level required activities and some suggested activities to develop your agency's learning agenda.
 For more detailed project planning, please reference Worksheet #3 in the Learning Agenda Workbook (available for download on the Evidence Act Toolkits Homepage).